SRA TRANSPARENCY RULES

 Sale of a freehold residential property

-If dealing with this, our fee would cover all of the work* required to complete the sale of a house, not including acting for the mortgage lender.
+If we were dealing with this, (and we do not ordinarily carry out any Conveyancing work but this information is included so as to comply with the SRA Transparency Rules), then the fee mentioned below would cover all of the work* required to complete the sale of a house, not including acting for the mortgage lender.

 Conveyancer's fees and disbursements (on a sale)